brianpereboom/brianpereboom.github.io/README.md

 5. Once your PR is approved, it will be merged into the main repository, and your contribution will be live on the website.

-Thank you for contributing to the Brian Pereboom Static Website!
+Thank you for contributing to brianpereboom.github.com!
 Your contributions help make this website a valuable resource for our audience.